subugoe/solr-importer/README.md

 ### Implementing your own plugin

 The plugin extension functionality is based on the dynamic discovery of classes by the Spring Dependency Injection (DI) container.
+This project here contains the file 'context-default.xml' which is used if there is no plugin present.
+That is, if it is built and executed as a stand-alone-tool.
+The XML file defines the names and the order of the 'importer steps'.
+Those are simple Java classes that extend the class 'ImporterStep.java' in the 'api' package of the 'core' module.
+The importer contains a couple of such steps, which are generic enough to be used in other projects.

+In your own project, in the 'plugin' module, you can use this file as a template and create a file called 'context.xml'.
+In it, you can use the already implemented steps, change their order, and add your own steps.
+Inspect the already implemented steps to find out how to create new ones.
+As soon as your own steps are present in the new XML file, they will be executed during the import process.
+The most important step is likely to be the conversion from some text/XML/Excel/... format to the Solt XML format.
+Note that your own step can use all the environment variables, most notably the input directory and output directory paths.